flameproofsocks/lyricDatabase/README.md

 ----Different Stats
 To gather the 10 most used and least used Ad-Libs you can run "AdLibs.py" which creates a python dictonary of ad-libs.
+"Tests.py" will determine the most and least diverse songs